William Buckland: Known eccentricities

 Buckland preferred to do his field palaeontology and geological work wearing an academic gown.
 His lectures were notable for their dramatic delivery.
 When he lectured indoors he would bring his presentations to life by imitating the movements of the dinosaurs under discussion.
 Buckland's passion for scientific observation and experiment extended to his home, where he had a table inlaid with dinosaur coprolites.
 The original table top is exhibited at the Lyme Regis Museum.

-Not only was William Buckland's home filled with specimens – animal as well as mineral, live as well as dead – but he claimed to have eaten his way through the animal kingdom: zoophagy.
-The most distasteful items were mole and bluebottle fly; panther, crocodile and mouse were among the other dishes noted by guests.
+Not only was William Buckland's home filled with specimens – animal as well as mineral, live as well as dead – but he claimed to have eaten his way through the animal kingdom.
+Reportedly according to an anecdote recounted by Augustus Hare, the most distasteful animals Buckland consumed were in his opinion mole and bluebottle fly.
+Ostrich, hedgehogs, mice, frogs and snails, were among other animals reportedly served to guests.
 Buckland was followed in this hobby by his son Frank.

+One story recounted by Peter Lund Simmonds in 1859 reports that Buckland served soup to his guests before claiming that it was an alligator that he had dissected earlier that day, to the guests significant discomfort.
+When asked if he had really served an alligator, he reportedly responded "as good a calf's head as ever wore a coronet".

-On one occasion, Buckland (the father) consumed a portion of the mummified heart of King Louis XIV.
+According to one story, Buckland consumed, perhaps unintentionally, a portion of the mummified heart of the French King Louis XIV during a dinner at Nuneham House, though the veracity of this particular story has been questioned.
+The Louis XIV heart story goes back at least as far as an 1863 book by Nathaniel Hawthorne.

+Charles Darwin criticised Buckland for his behaviour in his autobiography, saying that "Buckland, who though very good-humoured and good-natured, seemed to me a vulgar and almost coarse man.
+He was incited more by a craving for notoriety, which sometimes made him act like a buffoon, than by a love of science."

 Legacy

 Dorsum Buckland, a wrinkle ridge on the Moon, is named after him.
 Buckland Island (known today as Ani-Jima), in the Bonin Islands (Ogasawara-Jima), was named after him by Captain Beechey on 9 June 1827.
 In 1846, William Buckland was rector of St. Nicholas in Islip and is commemorated on a plaque in the south aisle of the church and the "East Window" was dedicated to the memory of Buckland and his wife in 1861.
 A plaque is dedicated to him near his summer home by the Old Rectory, The Walk, Islip (10 August 2008).
 There is also a bust by Henry Weekes in the south aisle at Westminster Abbey.

 In 1972, botanist Heikki Roivainen circumscribed Bucklandiella, a genus of moss in the family Grimmiaceae, which was named in his honour.
 Buckland Peaks in New Zealand's Paparoa Range was named after him.

+The Iñupiat village of Buckland (Nunatchiaq) in Alaska's Northwest Arctic Borough takes its English name from William Buckland, being named by Royal Navy officer Frederick William Beechey in 1826.